ewitulsk/PismoNautilus/UsingNautilus.md

 > - Set `KEY_PAIR` to the name of your existing AWS key pair or one you create.
 To create a key pair, refer to this [guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
 > - You may need to create a vpc with a public subnet.
 Refer to this [guide](https://000058.awsstudygroup.com/2-prerequiste/2.1-createec2/2.1.2-createpublicsubnet/) for instructions.

-3. To run this example as-is, you don't need to modify `allowed_endpoints.yaml` since it already includes `api.weatherapi.com`.
-Follow the prompts to enter the required values.
+3. Follow the prompts to enter the required values.
 This step demonstrates how to store a secret (an API key) using AWS Secrets Manager, so the secret does not need to be included in the public application code.

 ```shell
 Enter EC2 instance base name: weather # anything you like